 Choose a size that allows you to see a reasonable number of images, yet still tell one from another.

 Double click on any thumbnail to view the full size image in your default picture viewing program.

-The quickest way to select all the images is the keyboard shortcut
+I select all the images with the keyboard shortcut